bevyengine/bevy/crates/bevy_ptr/README.md

 Pointers in computer programming are objects that store a memory address.
 They're a fundamental building block for constructing more complex data structures.

-They're also *the* definitive source of memory safety bugs: you can dereference a invalid (null) pointer, access a pointer after the underlying memory has been freed, and even ignore type safety and misread or mutate the underlying memory improperly.
+They're also *the* definitive source of memory safety bugs: you can dereference an invalid (null) pointer, access a pointer after the underlying memory has been freed, and even ignore type safety and misread or mutate the underlying memory improperly.

 Rust is a programming language that heavily relies on its types to enforce correctness, and by proxy, memory safety.
 As a result,